Condemned At Kangaroo Court

 Oh come now, Mr President, you know

-Its up to you to try to do the rest.
+It’s up to you to try and do the rest.

 African President